 A: RoBird® is an ornithopter, and achieves lift and propulsion by flapping its wings and steering with tail flaps.
-When in full throttle, an observer or secondary pilot launches, and the pilot remotely operates it on the ground.
-A skilled pilot will maneuver the RoBird to aggressively chase birds away from a problematic location.
-He can also direct (vector) flocks in any desired direction – effectively ‘herding’ them to safety.
-It is the combination of flying technique and the silhouette of the apparent predator that make it successful at bird hazing.
+When in full throttle, an observer launches, and the pilot remotely operates from the ground.
+The pilot will maneuver the RoBird to aggressively chase birds away.
+He can also direct flocks in any direction – effectively ‘herding’ them to safety.
+It is the combination of flying technique and silhouette of the apparent predator that make it successful at bird hazing.

 Q: Why use a peregrine falcon design for RoBird®, and can I request different species?

-A: Our engineers chose the peregrine falcon design because the falcon is a predator that hunts birds from higher altitudes in open areas, like airports.
-Other predators like buzzards or hawks hunt lower to the ground for rodents, and therefore pose a much lower threat to birds.
-They also chose the design because falcons are the most widely recognized bird of prey on earth.
+A: We chose the falcon design because it is a predator that hunts birds from higher altitudes in open areas, like airports.
+Other predators like buzzards or hawks hunt lower to the ground for rodents.
+These therefore pose a much lower threat to birds.
+We also chose the design because falcons are the most widely recognized bird of prey on earth.
 There are different varieties of the raptor on every continent.
 This feature makes it versatile enough to conduct operations anywhere.
-They are also the most agile and fastest animal in the world, with an average diving speed of 320 kph (200 mph).
+They are also the most agile and fastest animal in the world.
+The average diving speed of a peregrine falcon is 320 kph (200 mph).

 These characteristics strike fear into prey.
-Additionally, the shape and size of the animal also lends itself to engineering more than larger designs.
-Although the company produces other models, like the eagle, they are not practical for use in daily wildlife management.
-Due to the increased size and weight, the larger model requires more battery power.
-This limitation results in a reduction in flight time, and ability to haze birds is limited.
-However, other species can be created upon special request depending on size and shape.
+Additionally, the shape and size of the animal lend themselves to engineering more than larger designs.
+Although we produce other models, like the eagle, they are not practical for daily wildlife management.
+Due to the increase in size and weight, the larger model requires more battery power.
+This limitation results in a reduction in flight time and ability to haze birds.
+However, we can create other species upon special request, depending on specifications.

 Q: How do you know RoBird® is effective, and do birds habituate to it?

-A: Over the course of several years, RoBird® and partners have tracked bird populations and bird strikes on each project.
-This allows us to see how populations have changed over time, and gauge reactions of different species in different activities.
-Data indicates that RoBird® is highly effective in the majority of cases, and birds do not habituate to it.
+A: Over the course of several years, RoBird® and partners tracked bird populations and bird strikes on each project.
+This allows us to see how populations changed over time, and gauge reactions of different species in different activities.
+Data indicates RoBird® is highly effective in the majority of cases, and birds do not habituate.
 This overwhelmingly positive effect is likely due to the randomized, erratic, and aggressive nature of ‘hunting’ techniques pilots perform.
 An ongoing probe also confirms the effectiveness of RoBird®.